panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-06-17_ESS-Weekly.md

 ## Updates

 ### Daily operation ###
 DST has prioritized more disk space for pan-learning.
+Should be ready in the next five days

 ### PaNOSC review
 Overall very good review.
 Some mixed feedback on e-learning platform.
 Critical questions related to why it is not more open.
 Should accelerate that task